essar05/Skyline/README.md

 #### About

 A 2D vertical scrolling space battle game implemented in C++.
 Rendering is done with OpenGL 3.
-Main lis used: SDL2, Glew, Box2D, CEGUI, FMOD, rapidjson.
+Main libs used: SDL2, Glew, Box2D, CEGUI, FMOD, rapidjson.

 Huge thanks to https://www.youtube.com/user/makinggameswithben, without whom I wouldn't have been able to code this.